 Upper and Lower Blepharoplasty – Blepharoplasty Revision

-Beverly Hills Plastic Surgeon Dr. Renato Calabria” new philosophy and approach to eyelid surgery.
+Beverly Hills Plastic Surgeon Dr. Renato Calabria has a new philosophy and approach to eyelid surgery.

 Eyelid surgery has changed dramatically in the last few years.
 For the upper eyelid the trend is definitely “less is more”.
 This for on obvious reason: any changes of the eye shape are very recognizable and easy to detect.
 Dr. Calabria can point out innumerable example in the celebrities arena, where an over aggressive eyelid surgery is a dead give-away.